-The members of the unit are trained quarterly in an effort to maintain skills required for this tedious assignment The CNU is staffed by a Detective Sergeant, 10 Officers and Detectives from various disciplines.
+The members of the unit are trained quarterly in an effort to maintain skills required for this tedious assignment The CNU is staffed by a Detective Sergeant, 10 Officers, and Detectives from various disciplines.
 The unit has adopted the Latin phrase “Pax per Conloquium," “resolution through dialogue," as its motto.

 Wayne Domestic Violence Response Team (WDVRT)

-The Wayne Domestic Violence Response Team is presently comprised of civilian volunteers whom have undergone a complete criminal background and completed 40 hours of training with the assistance of the Passaic County Women’s Centre.
+The Wayne Domestic Violence Response Team is presently comprised of civilian volunteers who have undergone a complete criminal background and completed 40 hours of training with the assistance of the Passaic County Women’s Centre.
 Because of their training, these volunteers can give information and referral services to the victims of Domestic Violence.
 All Domestic Violence victims that come in contact with the Wayne Police Department are offered their services at the time of intervention, any victim of Domestic Violence may seek their services at the Wayne Police Department 24 hours a day, 7 days a week.
-Due to their certification, all conversations between the victim and counsellor are strictly confidential with the exceptions of child abuse, homicide and suicide.
+Due to their certification, all conversations between the victim and counselor are strictly confidential with the exceptions of child abuse, homicide, and suicide.
 This valuable tool is coordinated by Detective Sergeants who serve as the Townships Liaison to the citizens who staff this group of valuable volunteers.